kwonus/Quelle-Obsolete/Clarity-Syntax.md

 In all cases, any number of spaces can be used between operators and terms.

-Also noteworthy: The reference Clarity implementation automatically adjusts the span of your to be inclusive of the number of search terms for the largest segment.
+Also noteworthy: The reference Quelle implementation automatically adjusts the span of your to be inclusive of the number of search terms for the largest segment.
 So if you were to express:

 **find span=1 + in the beginning (God Lord Jesus Christ Messiah)**

 The minimum span has to be four(4).
-So the Clarity parser will adjust the search criteria as if the following command had been issued:
+So the Quelle parser will adjust the search criteria as if the following command had been issued:

 **find span=4 + in the beginning (God Lord Jesus Christ Messiah)**